 The Act confirms that everything that is done for, or on behalf of, a person who lacks capacity must be in that person’s best interests.
 The Act provides a checklist of factors that decision makers must work through in deciding what is in a person’s best interests.
-A person can put their wishes and feelings into a written statement if they so desire, which the person making the determination must consider.
+The person’s wishes and feelings should be central in the decision-making process and the person should be consulted where possible.
 Also, carers and family members have a right to be consulted.

 The Mental Capacity Act covers important decisions relating to an individual’s property, financial affairs, and health and social care.
 It also applies to everyday decisions, such as personal care, what to wear and what to eat.